 But, Facebook is a crowded space where you need to pay to get your contracting business noticed.
 If you want to thrive and beat your competitors, you need to develop an excellent Facebook sales funnel strategy.

 The first thing you need to keep in mind is that Facebook users generally aren’t actively looking to buy things when they’re on the platform.
-Facebook is not an ecommerce site or where people shop for a home service providers.
+Facebook is not an ecommerce site or where people shop for a home service providers or is it?

 The first time they see your ad, you can’t expect them to start messaging you, calling you or interacting with your business page.

 Think of it this way.

 If you live in a city or town of say 50,000 people, how many of those people even know your business exists?

 If you are a contractor, you have a hard time getting people to trust you, know about you and in some manner like you.

 Know, like and trust is how business is done.
 Facebook Sales Funnels are great for getting all three things.

 - You need to gradually make them (know you).
 This is the awareness stage.